By Andrew Westcott

 Simply type in the name of the batch file, which is CLEAN, press the enter or return key and it will begin to run, and after a few seconds during which the file prepares and checks its environment, you will be offered a list of cleaning jobs available.
 Simply decide on the option you require and follow the instructions.

-1. Clean out temporary internet files and other junk
+1. Clean out temporary Internet Explorer files and other junk

 4. Delete all Windows TEMP files